cedx/david.gulp/README.md

 - `reporter: boolean|object = true`: Whether a report should be printed to the standard output.
 If it is an object, it will be used as reporter.
 - `unstable: boolean = false` : Use unstable dependencies.
 - `update: boolean|string = false` : Whether to update dependencies in the file contents to latest versions.
 If it is a string, it will be used as the operator in version comparators.
+- `verbose: boolean = false` : Whether to output the versions of all dependencies instead of only the outdated ones.

 ## Results
 The plugin adds the following properties to the `file` object: